Elena Guerra: Canonization

-Reliquary of Blessed Elena Guerra in the church of Sant'Agostino in Lucca.
+Reliquary of Saint Elena Guerra in the church of Sant'Agostino in Lucca.

 On April 13, 2024, Pope Francis met in audience with the cardinal Marcello Semeraro, prefect of the Dicastery for the Causes of Saints, and recognized the miracle necessary for Guerra's canonization.
 In 2010, Paulo was miraculously healed in Uberlândia after he fell into a coma due to brain injury.
 He was suffering from pneumonia and hepatitis and the doctors announced his brain death after he underwent a failed craniotomy and decompression.

 Guerra was canonised by Pope Francis on October 20, 2024, among the 14 blesseds.